-I've never been to Sqirl, but ever since I ordered their puffed millet 'nola on a whim along with my much more regular jam order, I've been obsessed.
+I've never been to Sqirl, but ever since I ordered their puffed millet 'nola on a whim, I've been obsessed.
 All I want for breakfast these days is a bowl of this granola with some plain yogurt.
+UPDATE: I no longer order from Sqirl after hearing about their jam mold and the deeper problems #moldgate revealed about Koslow and Sqirl - especially the generally unsafe working conditions and flippant attitude towards the community and places that made up the Virgil Village neighborhood of LA before Sqirl moved in.

 Instead of using a base of just puffed millet, I also use puffed quinoa because quinoa is a complete protein.
 I include pumpkin seeds along with sunflower seeds because I love them both.
 Instead of adding glucose to my pantry, I chose to make the liquid part like one does for Eleven Madison Park's granola recipe, another granola I adore.
 The ratio of liquid to dry ingredients is a tad lower here than in EMP's granola as there are 4 teaspoons fewer dry ingredients, but the puffed grains don't seem to want as much syrup as denser oats do.